Maelstrm/FrankOceanTribute/README.md

 ## Purpose

-This webpage was created to practice my front-end development skills.
+The goal of this project is to learn more about web development and practice my front-end development skills.

 ## Code